bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 If the accessory is still in separated state at the end of T<sub>SEPARATED_UT_BACKOFF</sub>, the UT behavior MUST restart.

-A Bluetooth LE connection from a paired device MUST reset the separated behavior and transition the accessory to connected state.
+A Bluetooth LE connection from an associated device MUST reset the separated behavior and transition the accessory to connected state.

 |        Name                                  | Value        |     Description                                                              |